|Syracuse University||Online MS in Library and Information Science||✓|

 Are There Online Library Science Degrees in Arkansas?

-Yes, all three institutions that have been mentioned offer degrees that have hybrid or fully online library science programs available.
+Yes, all three institutions that have been mentioned offer MLIS degrees that have hybrid or fully online library science programs available.
 When a program is fully online, that means a student can complete all coursework required to satisfy curriculum requirements.
 Not all electives may be available, and some courses may only be offered in certain semesters.
+There are also online library science degrees in Missouri, north of Arkansas.

 You might consider a featured online library program below.